 Getting Around by Train

 Subways: The easiest way to explore Tokyo is via subway.
 There are two subway companies: Tokyo Metro and Toei.
-Each system operates separate lines and has separate fares, and it's cheaper to complete a journey on lines operated by one company.
-Tokyo Metro operates the majority of lines.
-The Ginza Line moves between Asakusa and Shibuya, which is also served by the north–south-running Fukutoshin Line and the east–west-bound Hanzomon Line.
-Like the JR Yamanote Line, the Oedo and Marunouchi lines loop around the city center.
-The Namboku Line begins in residential Meguro and heads through Korakuen, the station for Tokyo Dome.
-At the outer edges of the subway networks, private companies operate the line; be prepared to pay an additional fare.
+Because these are separate entities, they have separate fares, and it's cheaper to stay with one company.
+At the outer edges of the subway networks, private companies operate the line.
+If you're going far afield, be prepared to pay an additional fare.

-In Tokyo basic train and subway fares are between ¥110 and ¥310.
-Purchase tickets from machines that take coins or cash near the gates.
-Maps above each machine—usually in Japanese and English in central Tokyo—list destinations and fares.
-Sometimes the station map will be written only in Japanese.
-In that case, buy the lowest-priced ticket and adjust the fare upon arrival.
-For purchasing Shinkansen and other long-distance train tickets that require a seat reservation, go to ticket windows or counters where staff will assist you.
-At major stations, you should be able to find some staff members who can speak English.
+In Tokyo (and other major cities) basic fares (train or subway) are between ¥110 and ¥310.
+Tickets can be purchased from machines that take coins or cash near the gates.
+Maps above each machine—usually in Japanese and English—give destinations.
+If a station map is written only in Japanese, buy the lowest-priced ticket and adjust the fare on arrival.
+Purchase tickets for Shinkansen lines and other long-distance regional lines that require a seat reservation at a ticket window.